princesahil07/VideoCall/README.md

 Open your browser and navigate to http://localhost:8000

 Customization
-Theming: Easily customize the look and feel of the app by modifying the CSS files.
 Extensions: Extend the app’s functionality by integrating additional Django apps or third-party plugins.
-Support and Documentation
-Comprehensive documentation is available to guide you through setup, customization, and troubleshooting.
-For additional support, join our community forums or contact our dedicated support team.

 User register